 Specifically, companies, organizations and individuals shared their need, use and value of proxy and privacy services, including:

 For companies where an upcoming merger, new product or service name, new movie name, or other new product launch, involves a domain name which should not yet be directly associated with the business (to avoid market speculation and other negative business consequences).
-Companies use proxy and privacy services,(SK) comment: a business would use a proxy service in this example but not a privacy service as we have defined it delete privacy services] or individuals such as attorneys who act as proxies.
+Companies use proxy services or individuals such as attorneys who act as proxies.

 Organizations noted the danger of operating in a country or region in which they are a religious, political or ethnic minority, or share information about moral or sexual issues that may be controversial in some areas, such as gay rights.
 A synagogue in an unfavorable country might use a proxy service so that it can operate a website to share its service times, but not its street address, to avoid further bombings.